jayaraaj/aws-demo/content/45_build_deploy_assurance/2_build_execute.md

 ![](/images/module2/module-2_p_2.png)

-If you head over to [CodePipeline](https://console.aws.amazon.com/codesuite/codepipeline/home) in the AWS console and click on the pipeline that begins with the name  workshop_codepipeline_PostBuildQA, you should see this screen:
+If you head over to [CodePipeline](https://console.aws.amazon.com/codesuite/codepipeline/home) in the AWS console and click on the pipeline that begins with the name workshop_codepipeline_PostBuildQA, you should see the screen as shown below:

 ![](/images/module2/module-2_p_3.png)

 On successful execution of the pipeline you should have the working instance of your Application in the test environment.
-To access the application, replace the value of key ‘**AppServer_PublicIP** ‘ which you have noted from the secrets (Secrets Manager) section of the Getting Started  section in below URL
+To access the application, replace the value of key ‘AppServer_PublicIP’ which you have noted from the secrets (Secrets Manager) section, of the Getting Started section in below URL

 - Application Under Test URL is - `http://< AppServer_PublicIP >:3000`

-This application (refer screenshot below) has now been deployed, smoke tested and ready for functional assurance.
+This application (refer screenshot as shown below) has now been deployed, smoke tested and ready for functional assurance.